Pathoschild/smapi-mod-dump/source/GMCM Options/README.md

 # Stardew Valley GMCM Options

-A Stardew Valley SMAP mod that provides additional complex option types for use with Gemeric Mod Config Menu (GMCM).
+A Stardew Valley SMAP mod that provides additional complex option types for use with Generic Mod Config Menu (GMCM).

 You can find this mod on [Nexus Mods](https://www.nexusmods.com/stardewvalley/mods/10505) if you prefer.